yokoyama-flogics/ibp_monitor_2/doc/installation.md

 6. [recommended] You can enable SSH server to login via Ethernet, run 'sudo raspbi-config', choose options 'Interfacing Options' -> 'SSH', and enable it.
-PLEASE TAKE CARE that your Raspberry Pi may be controlled by intruders from the Internet.
+PLEASE TAKE NOTICE that your Raspberry Pi may be controlled by intruders from the Internet.
 You should change password at least.
 (Firewall should be placed between the Internet and your Raspberry Pi.)